Atol das Rocas Biological Reserve: Conservation

 The Biological Reserve is a "strict nature reserve" under IUCN protected area category Ia.
+It was created on 5 June 1979 and is administered by the Chico Mendes Institute for Biodiversity Conservation.
 The objectives are full preservation of biota and other natural attributes without direct human interference or environmental changes, except for recovery of altered ecosystems and actions needed to restore and preserve the natural balance, biological diversity and natural ecological processes.
+The reserve has been nominated as a World Heritage Site.